Galway families welcome Chernobyl’s children to their homes

 It all began with this simple message, received by Adi Roche in January 1991.
 It was a short, simple message sent by Belarusian and Ukrainian doctors, desperately begging for someone – anyone – to take the children away from Chernobyl and the radioactive environment that was attacking their bodies.

 Had they no sanctuary?
 Had they no saviour?
 Had they no hope?

 This is the message Adi Roche’s charity, Chernobyl Children International, delivers.
 It is simple, to the point and hard-hitting.
 You can help.
 You can provide a sanctuary.
 You can be that saviour; that hope so desperately needed by the children who cannot help themselves.

 Adi Roche received the desperate plea for help while she was volunteering with a nuclear disarmament group.
 Five years had passed since the nuclear disaster of Chernobyl and many had begun to forget.

 But Adi chose not to ignore it.
 Chernobyl cried for help and she would provide it.

-Fast forward 22 years.
-It’s Monday 1 July 2013, and the Mervue Soccer Clubhouse in Galway is buzzing with excitement.
+Fast forward a couple of decades and the Mervue Soccer Clubhouse in Galway is buzzing with excitement.
 Families are gathered in a room upstairs; waiting, chattering excitedly and laughing.
 Something big is happening and they are all involved.